MoathT/OpenRGB-MusicPlayer/README.md

 * **Python 3.x** installed (if running the `.py` source file directly).

 ---
+## BEFORE START MAKE SURE ALL OF YOUR PC LED ARE ON IN OPENRGB AND IN DIRECT MODE
 ## Step-by-Step Setup

 ### 1. Enable OpenRGB SDK Server